stellar-deprecated/docs/learn/concepts/list-of-operations.md

 ## Set Options
 This operation sets the options for an account.

-For more information on the signing options, please refer to the [multisig doc](./multi-sig.md).
+For more information on the signing options, please refer to the [multi-sig doc](./multi-sig.md).

 When updating signers or other thresholds, the threshold of this operation is high.